 One of the first things you will learn about psychology includes the information gap theory and the effects colours play, following the psychological principles: colours impact buyer behaviours, result in higher-value sales, and even persuade positive reviews.

-Colours play a significant role in implementing marketing psychology tactics as they trigger a subliminal signal to the brain, persuasively evoking emotions that influence purchasing decisions, making it a crucial part of a marketing strategy.
+Colours play a significant role in implementing marketing psychology tactics.
+They trigger a subliminal signal to the brain, persuasively evoking emotions that influence purchasing decisions, making them a crucial part of a marketing strategy.

 Colours control various emotions and psychological feelings, unwilling and unbeknown to you.
 These can be manipulated to dictate your purchasing behaviour subliminally.